Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Abstract

 \section{Abstract}

 The computing demand of AI is growing at an unprecedented rate, but energy supply is not keeping pace.
-As a result, energy has become an expensive, contended resource that requires explicit management and optimization.
-Although recent works have made significant progress in large model training optimization, they focus only on a single aspect of energy consumption: dynamic \emph{or} static energy.
+As a result, energy has become an expensive and contended resource that requires explicit management and optimization.
+Although recent works have made significant progress in large model training optimization, they focus on optimizing either dynamic or static energy consumption.

 We find that fine-grained kernel scheduling and frequency scaling \emph{jointly} and \emph{interdependently} impact both dynamic and static energy consumption.
 Based on this finding, we design Kareus, a training system that pushes the time--energy tradeoff frontier by optimizing both aspects.
 Kareus decomposes the intractable joint optimization problem into local, partition-based subproblems.
 It then uses a multi-pass multi-objective optimization algorithm to find execution schedules that push the time--energy tradeoff frontier.
-Compared to the state of the art, Kareus reduces training energy by up to 28.3\% at the same training time, or reduces training time by up to 27.5\% at the same energy consumption.
+Compared to the state of the art, Kareus reduces training energy by up to 28.3\% at the same training time, or reduces training time by up to 27.5\% at the same energy consumption.\footnote{Kareus is open-source at \url{https://github.com/ml-energy/kareus}.}